 They’ll never suspect that their favourite treat is hiding something healthy.
 This can make medications a cinch and taste the stress and fight out of daily supplementing.

 Only use this method for medications and supplements that are designed to be taken orally.
 Read instruction to ensure that their medications can be taken with food.

 This neat hack is a little more effort, but it’s definitely worth it.
 Get a long rope, long enough to tie around, and stretch between, two stable posts or trees in your yard.

-Fill the Kong with goodies or food and let your dog do to town on that Koñgata.
+Fill the KONG with goodies or food and let your dog go to town on that Koñgata.
 It’s mentally stimulating, and frankly, fun for the whole family.

 If you try this method, be sure to take a picture and tag us @homesalive so that we can get a good chuckle too!

 Chewing is beneficial to your dog’s dental health.
 It can massage their gums, loosen bacteria stuck in between teeth, and exercise their jaws.
-Kongs are originally known as a durable chew toy, so why not further improve its dental benefits.
+The KONG is originally known as a durable chew toy, so why not further improve its dental benefits.

 This method does not, by any means, replace regular toothbrushing, but can help improve upon their existing dental routines.
 Check out our Complete Pet Dental Care Guide to learn other methods for managing your dog’s dental health.

-Kongs are truly a multi-purpose dog toy, and the size and texture variety make Kongs the perfect toy for any dog or even cats, so don’t give up on that old rubber Kong yet.
+The KONG is truly a multi-purpose dog toy, and the size and texture variety makes KONG the perfect toy for any dog or even cats, so don’t give up on that old rubber KONG yet.

 These nifty life hacks will help renew your dogs love of KONG toys and can actually aid in many of their daily routines.
 Choose the method that best suits your dog’s needs and habits.